marked-gil/goodwill-events/README.md

 * People who like to feel involved and able to show support for a specific event by commenting and liking an event post.

 #### **The Use of Agile Methodology**
-This project was created using the Agile Methodology.
-At the start of the project, nine (9) EPICS were formed to guide the design, structure, and the process of constructing the website.
-Under each epic are several User Stories that specify the features of the project.
-And each User Story was assigned a story point  (i.e., 2 - 8 points) and a priority label (i.e., Must-Have, Should-Have, Could-Have, and Won’t-Have).
-The story points for each User Story guided the creator to estimate the time needed to implement the feature, while the priority labels allowed the creator to implement first the most vital components of the site to make it a viable product quicker.
+The project was developed using the Agile Methodology.
+To guide the design and structure of the website, nine EPICS were established at the start of the project.
+Each EPIC contained several User Stories that specified the features of the project.
+A story point (ranging from 2-8) and priority label (Must-Have, Should-Have, Could-Have, and Won’t-Have) were assigned to each User Story to guide the estimation of time needed for implementation and prioritize the most vital components of the site.
+Acceptance criteria were included in each User Story, which served as a basis for determining successful implementation.
+Tasks were also specified for the creator to fulfill the acceptance criteria.
+In total, 31 User Stories were formulated for this project, with 29 being implemented and the remaining 2 left for future implementation.
+These 29 User Stories were divided among four planned iterations, with each iteration having a different timeframe due to the creator's other professional obligations.

-Also, each User Story includes acceptance criteria, which are the basis of whether the User Story has been implemented successfully or not.
-And for the creator to fulfil them successfully, tasks are specified for the creator to implement.

-In total, there are 30 User Stories formulated for this project - 28 have been implemented, and the remaining 2 are left for future implementation.
-These 28 implemented User Stories were divided among the 4 planned iterations.
-However, each iteration has been given a different timeframe as the owner and creator of this site has his time constrained by other professional obligations.

 Github’s Kanban board is an extremely useful feature that this project used.
 Through it, tasks were marked conveniently when done, and User Stories were closed when fulfilled.
 Here is the link for the project’s Kanban board - [CLICK HERE](https://github.com/users/marked-gil/projects/15).